 But that was then.
 In the years since The Meters parted ways, Porter has emerged as a bandleader, producer and session musician.
-It’s Time to Funk is his latest release with the Runnin’ Pardners and he has a raft of other recordings as a solo artist and with other acts.
+Crying For Hope is his 2021 release with the Runnin’ Pardners and he has a raft of other recordings as a solo artist and with other acts.
 And yet, The Meters have provided Porter with an inexhaustible well of music that he continues to play.

 He’s still wistful about the group, which has reassembled in various forms over the years but never managed to stay together.
 “The band broke up not because we couldn’t musically get along,” Porter tells Gwen.
 “The only thing we did well together was play music.”

 And the Meters did that so well that in July, 2018, they were recipients of a Grammy Lifetime Achievement Award.

 Porter, Art Neville (keyboards), Zigaboo Modeliste (drums) and Leo Nocentelli (guitar) have a powerful creative chemistry.
 But, as it turns out, chemistry isn’t enough.

 “Then (again) the Beatles didn’t like each other,” Porter says.
 “But they stayed together long enough to make millions of dollars.
 And they (could) turn around and look at each other and say, ‘Bye!’”

 We provide a playlist of the music heard on each program.
 Please support your local musicians and record stores.